[Bill the Cat, copyright Berkeley Breathed]

 There’s more I could list from my afternoon wandering of mind, but you get the idea.
 And with all this piled up, how does one keep from getting frazzled, from growing flustered, from throwing one’s hands up and tossing in the towel…?
 It’s pretty simple, really.

 Don’t expect that any great progress will be made quickly, that you’ll reach the other side and it will all suddenly get easier.
 When you sense things getting out of control, pressure building, frazzle starting, take a moment (or more) to STOP that process, those feelings.
 Give yourself time to reflect frequently the small things — what’s in front of you just now — and if you feel so moved, on the bigger world around you, too — and how you can help the given situation in the present.

 It’s perfectly fine to also consider the big picture, long-term plans, strategy, etc. Just as important though is what can be done RIGHT NOW, to make things better.
 This simple approach applies to work, it applies to home, it applies to parenting, it applies to marriage, it applies to life.

 Don’t get frazzled.

 Pause, Reflect, Lean In.
 It WILL get better.
 It might be just a little bit, it might be a lot.
-It’s up to you to make a difference.
+It’s up to you to make the difference.